 In cases of acute illness, international students of the Oulu University of Applied Sciences residing in Oulu and whose stay lasts at least two (2) months and who are studying full-time are entitled to use the public health care services provided by the City of Oulu.

-These services are offered in the health or wellbeing centre closest to your place of residence.
-You can visit all the health clinics' acute receptions without calling in advance or having an appointment.
+During weekdays public health care services are offered in the health care centre or wellness centre closest to your place of residence.
+You can visit all the health centres' acute receptions during day-time opening hours without calling in advance or having an appointment.
 Take a waiting number from the hall and you will be called to the nurse.
-The doctor will join the reception if necessary.
+A doctor will join the reception if necessary.

-Outside the opening hours of the above-mentioned health care centres you can use the services of the emergency unit of the Oulu University Hospital, address Kajaanintie 50, entrance A1, tel.
-(08) 315 2655.
-During on-call hours an emergency fee of EUR 32.10 per visit will be charged.
+During on-call hours an emergency fee of EUR 41.70 per visit will be charged.
 You can go to the emergency unit without an appointment.
-If the illness requires a consultation with a house officer or resident doctor, an outpatient fee of EUR 29.30 will be charged.
+If the illness requires a consultation with a house officer or resident doctor, an outpatient fee of 20.90 EUR (during 8-20) and 41.70 EUR (during 20-8) will be charged.
+Fees may be different for EU and Non-EU citizens - check the current fees with the emergency unit reception.
 Traveller's insurances usually cover costs incurred at public health care facilities (except penalty fees).

 See further information on public health care on the website of the City of Oulu.

-There is also a number of private medical clinics in Oulu.
-In them the customer/patient is liable for all the costs.
+There is also a number of private health care providers in Oulu serving during weekdays and at different times in the evening and partly on weekends.
+Please check the opening hours and conditions for services offered directly with the private health care provider, see links below.
+The customer/patient is liable for all the costs.
 If you have a traveller's insurance, the insurance usually covers the expenses of the use of private medical services.
 Please check the terms of your insurance!
-The Finnish Social Insurance Institution KELA can reimburse a small part of the costs of the private health care to those possessing the European Health Card.

 Private medical clinic in Oulainen: Lääkärikeskus Syke